Partner's Israeli parent warns Hutchison must go ahead with deal

-JERUSALEM The debt-laden owners of Partner Communications (PTNR.TA) said Hong Kong conglomerate Hutchison Whampoa 0013.HK must go through with a deal it has tried to abandon to buy back the Israeli mobile phone operator.
+JERUSALEM, Sept 5 The debt-laden owners of Partner Communications said Hong Kong conglomerate Hutchison Whampoa must go through with a deal it has tried to abandon to buy back the Israeli mobile phone operator.

-In August, Hutchison ended a deal to acquire 75 percent of Scailex (SCIX.TA) - whose main business is its 44.5 percent stake in Partner Communications (PTNR.O), Israel's second-largest mobile operator - from Suny Electronic (SUNY.TA).
+In August, Hutchison ended a deal to acquire 75 percent of Scailex - whose main business is its 44.5 percent stake in Partner Communications, Israel's second-largest mobile operator - from Suny Electronic .

 Hutchison cited a substantial deterioration in Partner's second-quarter results, when net profit slid 41 percent and concerns that Suny and Scailex's bondholders would not agree to the deal since it would require them to take a loss.